-In the Bi-State Region a number of the strategies have been implemented, are currently being implemented, or plan to be implemented in the future.
-In the FFY 2017-2020 TIP, Davenport plans to improve two major intersections: US6 and Division St. and 76th St. at Division St. Davenport.
-With the use of Iowa Clean Air Attainment Program (ICAAP) funding, Davenport will implement traffic light synchronization at 53rd Street from Pine St. to Elmore Ave and on US 61 from 53rd St to 65th St, and on Locust St. from Emerald Dr. to E. Kimberly Rd.
-On Kimberly Rd. in Davenport, from Fairmount to Elmore, the city intends to replace signal controllers and interconnect intersections with fiber optic communication cabling.
-Davenport will implement a traffic operation center for signal management also utilizing ICAAP funding.
-Bettendorf will be reconstructing the eastbound entrance ramp to I-80 from middle road which is intended to improve access efficiency and safety.
+Since the plan's last update, Davenport improved two major intersections: U.S. 6 and Division St. and 76th St. at Division St. With ICAAP funding, Davenport implemented traffic light synchronization at 53rd Street from Pine St. to Elmore Ave and on U.S. 61 from 53rd St. to 65th St., and on Locust St. from Emerald Dr. to E. Kimberly Rd.
+On Kimberly Rd. in Davenport, from Fairmount to Elmore, the city replaced signal controllers and interconnected intersections with fiber optic communication cabling.
+Davenport implemented a traffic operation center for signal management also utilizing ICAAP funding.
+Bettendorf reconstructed the eastbound entrance ramp to I-80 from Middle Road, which improves access efficiency and safety.